anthonynarine/React-Props-Sytem-demo-project/README.md

                 are including the images for our project.

-        4. using an image hosted somewhere else online just treat it like a normal image and put in the URL
+        4. using an image hosted somewhere else online treat it like a normal image and put add the URL

           eg <image src ="https://picsun.photos/200/300 />